helekal/UD_Estonian_examplesentences/README.md

 Programs as Udapi, Python 3 and tool Estnltk 1.4 have to be installed.

 ### Syntactically annotated example sentences with Sketch Engine
 Python file "sketchengine_syntax.py" cleans corpus downloaded from Sketch Engine subcorpus wiki17 and adds syntactic analysis.
-The quality of syntactic analysis was weak and thus the output was not used in the real corpus.
+The quality of syntactic analysis was weak and thus the output was not used when making the real corpus.

 Python file "sketchengine_syntax.py" is a command line program, that takes a filename of downloaded Sketch Engine corpus as a required argument.